SamuelRahwa/King_County_Multiple_Linear_Regression/README.md

 ***
 Questions to consider:
-* Does various predicting factors which have been chosen initially really affect the home prices?
+* Do various predicting factors which have been chosen initially really affect the home prices?
 * Which top factors might increase the estimated value of a home, for the buyer or the seller, and by what amount?
 * Which top factors might decrease the estimated value of a home, for the buyer or the seller, and by what amount?*
 ***